-A 45-year-old patient (G: 2; Para: 2) asked for a gynecological examination due to the highly abundant periods every 23-24 days she had had for the previous three years and bloody excrement between them occurring over the previous 10 months.
-She did list any other medical problems.
+A 45-year-old patient (G: 2, Para: 2) has asked for a gynecological examination due to the highly abundant periods every 23-24 days she has had for the last 3 years and a bloody excrement between them occurring over the past 10 months.
+She did not have any other problems.
 She did not lose weight, did not have high fever or perspiration.
-Pap smear was normal (group II, NILM).
-Transvaginal ultrasound showed the uterus of normal size, with endometrium, which could not be clearly separated from the myometrium in the presence of a 20 mm thick endometrium.
-Both ovaries were characterized as being of regular size and echostructure.
-There was no free fluid in the lesser pelvis.
+Pap smear was normal (II group, NILM).
+Transvaginal ultrasound showed a normally large uterus with endometrium which could not be clearly separated from the myometrium in the presence of a 20 mm thickened endometrium.
+Both ovaries were characterized by a regular size and echostructures.
+There was no free fluid in the small pelvis.

-Due to the suspicion of the existence of endometrial polyps, endometrial curettage was performed, and a diagnosis was established by the histopathological examination including immunohistochemical staining: extranodal MALT lymphoma of endometrium.
-In order to confirm the histopathological diagnosis, another examination was performed at the Institute of Pathology, the City Clinic of Cologne, where the previous diagnosis was confirmed.
+Due to suspicion of the existence of the endometrial polyps, endometrial curetage was performed, and a diagnosis was established by pathohistological (PH) examination including immunohistochemical staining: extranodal MALT lymphoma of endometrium.
+In order to confirm the PH diagnosis, another examination was performed at the Institute of Pathology, the City Clinic of Cologne, where the previous diagnosis was confirmed.

-The histopathological examination revealed that the tumor tissue consisted of small, uniform, ovoid cells without necrosis.
-The immunohistological response of tumor cells to CD20, CD45, and CD79a was highly positive, to CD5 positive in only a minor percentage of tumor cells (up to 5%), to Cyclin D1 and CD10, and bcl-2 it was negative.
-The proliferation marker Ki-67 was expressed in approximately 15% of the tumor cells.
+The histopathological examination revealed that the tumor tissue consists of small, uniform, ovoid cells without necrosis.
+The immunohistological response of tumor cells to CD20, CD45 and CD 79a was highly positive, to CD5 positive in only a minor percentage of tumor cells (up to 5%), to Cyclin D1 and CD10 and bcl-2 negative.
+The proliferation marker Ki-67 has been expressed in approximately 15% of the tumor cells.